Galactica-corp/galactica/README.md

 and [gRPC or REST endpoints](https://docs.cosmos.network/v0.50/learn/advanced/grpc_rest).
 Additionally, the node provides an [Ethereum RPC endpoint](https://ethereum.org/en/developers/docs/apis/json-rpc).

+## Joining Network

+Our [wiki](https://github.com/Galactica-corp/galactica/wiki) gives you information on how to run Galactica validators to take part in the decentralized infrastructure and blockchain consensus.

 ## Contributing

 Contributions to the blockchain project are welcome!
 Feel free to open issues for bug fixes, feature requests, or submit